SIGN UP FOR EXCLUSIVE OFFER EMAILS & NEWS FROM NOBLE CALEDONIA

 Most of the population has settled along the eastern and southeastern coastal strip, with the notable exception of Perth, one of the most remote cities in the world, on the west coast.
 Australia is the smallest continent (and the largest island) in the world, and terrain ranges from baking red desert to lush green rainforest, and from world-renowned surfing beaches to snow-clad mountains.

 It’s partly the extreme diversity of different landscapes that makes Australia such a great travel proposition, in fact – there aren’t many countries that can offer natural features as richly eclectic as Uluru, the Great Ocean Road and the Great Barrier Reef.

 In the east lies the Great Dividing Range; there are rainforests in the far northeast (mainly in Queensland); the southeast is a huge fertile plain; and further to the north lays the enormous Great Barrier Reef: a 2,000km (1,200-mile) strip of coral that covers a total area of 345,000 sq km (133,000 sq miles).Government:

-HM Queen Elizabeth II, represented locally by Governor-General Peter Cosgrove since 2014.Head Of Government:
+HM Queen Elizabeth II since 1952, represented locally by Governor-General Peter Cosgrove since 2014.Head Of Government:

-220/240 volts AC, 50Hz.
-Three-pin plugs are in use, although these differ from UK three-pin plugs.
+230 volts AC, 50Hz.
+Plugs with three flat pins (two of which form an upside-down V) are standard.
 Outlets for 110 volts for small appliances are found in most hotels.Timezone: